It seems like your browser didn't download the required fonts. Please revise your security settings and try again.

 To complete the Barracuda XDR ATR integration, you must enter a valid authentication token in the XDR platform.

 After you provide the authentication token and complete the configuration, you can verify the status of your ATR configuration in SecureEdge for a selected workspace.
 The ATR status is shown as Connected on the ATR Configuration page in SecureEdge.
 All Block rules generated by ATR are audited appropriately in SecureEdge.
 For example, ATR integration is configured and enabled for a workspace, and XDR has created block rules in that workspace.
-You can see these rule entries have been made on the Logs And Reporting >Audit Log page.
+You can see these rule entries have been made on the Reports >Audit Log page.